Ananda Sambada

 Guru Maharaja Books

 Many books of Guru Maharaja's lectures have been published by both Tattva Vichar Publications and Gopaljiu Publications, along with a host of magazines, booklets and so on, plus GJP's related Bindhu e-mag.
-There are also a couple of Guru Maharaja biographies available in print form - 'When Good Fortune Arises' is a life and teachings book by Gopaljiu Publications, and the multi-volume biography by Tattva Vichar Publications is currently available as the volume one, part one 'Krishna lingita-vigraha, Always Embraced by Krishna', though volume one part two will be available shortly.
-Other volumes will be published over the next few years.
+There are also a couple of Guru Maharaja biographies available in print form - 'When Good Fortune Arises' is a life and teachings book by Gopaljiu Publications, and the multi-volume biography by Tattva Vichar Publications is currently available as the volume one, parts one and two, 'Krishna lingita-vigraha, Always Embraced by Krishna', and volume three will be available shortly.
+Many further volumes will be published over the next few years.

 Oriya Language Biographies of